MoatLab/Pond/README.md

 The scripts writes the logs and outputs to ``rst`` folder.

-One could co-run profiling utilities such as ``emon`` or ``Intel Vtune`` together with the workload to get architecture-level metrics to help analyze the workload performance.
-Make sure Vtune is installed first before running the script.
+One could co-run profiling utilities such as ``emon`` or ``Intel Vtune`` together with the workload to collect architecture-level metrics for performance analysis.
+Make sure Intel Vtune is installed first before running the script.